InteropIO/finsemble-notifications/README.md

 ## Using the Notifications API

-This package includes two example components and an example service to give an example how to send, receive and performing custom actions on notifications.
+This package includes two example components, and a skeleton example service on how to send, receive and perform custom actions on notifications.

 ### Running the examples